 Gary Swing is just a small frog from a large pond.
-He endeavored to think outside the bog as he tested the waters before hopping into the 2016 race for Frog King.
+He thinks outside the bog as he leaps into the dismal swamp of electoral politics.

 Gary Swing is a cultural events promoter.
 He worked previously as a public policy researcher.
 Gary has a BA in Political Science and a Masters Degree in Public Administration from the University of Colorado.
 Gary is a vegetarian with a lifestyle of voluntary simplicity.
 He is childfree and car-free by choice.